Integrating LibreNMS with Oxidized brings the following benefits:

 groups: <groupname>: username: <user> password: <password>

 If you have devices which you do not wish to appear in Oxidized then you can edit those devices in Device -> Edit -> Misc and enable "Exclude from Oxidized?"

 It's also possible to exclude certain device types and OS' from being output via the API.
 This is currently only possible via config.php:

 $config['oxidized']['ignore_types'] = array('server'); $config['oxidized']['ignore_os'] = array('linux');

-Trigger configuration downloads
+Trigger configuration backups